Known as: African Wild Dog, Painted Dog, Cape Hunting Dog, African Hunting Dog.

-Threats: Numbers have declined rapidly across Africa due to hunting and its status as a pest.
-As a result they are now recognised as Afica’s most endangered predator.
+Numbers have declined rapidly across Africa due to hunting and its status as a pest.
+As a result, they are now recognized as Africa’s most endangered predator.

 The African wild dog is endangered due to habitat loss caused by human overpopulation, poaching, diseases like rabies and threats from other predators such as lions and hyenas.
 If given the chance, lions will kill as many wild dogs and their pups as possible in order to reduce competition.

 An African wild dog pack will roam over a large territory and can therefore only live in large protected areas.
-If the pack expands and move into unprotected areas like farm land, they will often be killed by farmers and ranchers who protect their domestic animals.
+If the pack expands and moves into unprotected areas like farmland, they will often be killed by farmers and ranchers who protect their domestic animals.

-Conservation efforts: Conservation groups work to prevent the decline of African wild dogs through active work in the bush or through education and studies of their behaviour.
-The active work include removal of snares to prevent poaching, vaccinations against rabies, and keeping the gene pool diverse by creating new packs consisting of recovered dogs and orphans.
+Conservation groups work to prevent the decline of African wild dogs through active work in the bush or through education and studies of their behavior.
+The active work includes removal of snares to prevent poaching, vaccinations against rabies, and keeping the gene pool diverse by creating new packs consisting of recovered dogs and orphans.

-African Wild Dog Conservancy operates in Kenya to protect African Wild Dogs through research programmes, educational programmes and by training the local communities.
+African Wild Dog Conservancy operates in Kenya to protect African Wild Dogs through research programs, educational programs and training the local communities.

-The Ann van Dyk Cheetah Centre runs a breeding programme to ensure the survival of African wild dogs in South Africa.
-They are also involved in research projects, education and raising public awareness of the species.
+The Ann van Dyk Cheetah Centre runs a breeding program to ensure the survival of African wild dogs in South Africa.
+They are also involved in research projects, education, and raising public awareness of the species.

 Botswana Predator Conservation Trust has been studying the African wild dogs since 1989 to understand their territories and how to limit the conflict with humans.

-Call from the Wild is an organisation started by Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including African wild dogs.
+Call from the Wild is an organization started by the Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including African wild dogs.

 The David Shepherd Wildlife Foundation supports the work of Painted Dog Conservation in Zimbabwe.
-Funding goes towards anti-poaching activities, field work and education programmes.
+Funding goes towards anti-poaching activities, fieldwork, and education programs.

 Wildlife Conservation Society was formed in 1895 with the aim of protecting 25 percent of the world’s biodiversity by promoting the importance of protecting wildlife and their habitats.
 WCS has five zoos in New York.